AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/overview-metrics.md

 | Assets Updated | The number of assets updated during the data transfer. |
 | Total Assets Deleted | The total number of deleted assets. |
 | Asset Create/Update Errors | The number of errors generated during asset creation or updating. |
 | Asset Deletion Errors | The number of errors generated during asset deletion.
-See the `Transfer Overview` section on the `Manage Agent` pane for error details.
+See the `Transfer Overview` section on the **Manage Agent** tab for error details.